aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 5. Verify that the command returned **True**.
 If not, rerun the same command with a different value of the `<custom-label>` until the command returns **True**.

 6. Record the value of the `<custom-label>` that resulted in the successful outcome.
-You will need it in the next task.
+You will need it for the next task.

 7. Close the Cloud Shell.